fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Complex Types
 -------------

-When the OMF North operates, it accepts Readings from the Fledge storage and uses them to create OMF Types, Containers and Data messages.
+When the OMF North plugin operates, it accepts Readings from the Fledge storage and uses them to create OMF Types, Containers and Data messages.
 In the initial release of the OMF North plugin, all Types were Complex Types.
 This means the Type would include data streams that represent all Datapoints in the Reading.
 If a Reading arrived later with the same asset name but with additional Datapoints, OMF would be forced to create a new Type and new Containers.